sam-cto/website/exampleSite/content/english/_index.md

 ---
 banner:
-  title: Additive Manufacturing Optimisation system
+  title: Additive Manufacturing Optimisation System
   image: images/schedule.png
-  content: 'An easy to use AI-based 3D printing management platform for optimizing
+  content: 'SAM helps you to grow your Additive Manufacturing.
+We offer different
-    the pronting jobs in your farm. <br> SAM helps you  optimize your AM Flow by Smart scheduling process, provide real-time visibility and predective analytics. '
+    modules that help you optimise your processes in a smart way.
+Our data driven solutions range from smart scheduling modules, providing real-time configuration, Matching Systems pairing products and orders and Predictive Analytics to plan and forecast your printing schedules. '
   button:
     enable: true
     label: Request a Demo